-It is possible that there is a tradeoff between larger families and selective abortion as a path to having more sons, e.g., Ebenstein [forthcoming].
-If so, a higher proclivity for using the family size channel might lead to lower use of the abortion channel and vice versa.
+Since stopping rules and sex selection are alternative ways to achieve a child of the desired sex, there may be some substitution between the two methods.
+That is, a higher proclivity for using the family size channel might lead to lower use of the abortion channel and vice versa.
 Son preference may be similar across generations, but asymmetry along other dimensions (which may respond to assimilation) may change the means by which it is expressed.
 In contrast, if assimilation affects the taste for sons, then we should see assimilation effects on both the abortion channel and the family size channel that go in the same direction.

 For child sex, the effect of having previous girls is now split between an effect for second generation and first generation immigrants.
-What was a large and significant 7.2 percentage point impact on having a boy (column 4) is decomposed into a 4.3 percentage point effect for second generation immigrants and an additional 3.7 percentage point effect for first generation immigrants (column 5).
+What was a large and significant 7.2 percentage point impact on having a boy (column 4) is split between a 4.3 percentage point effect for second generation immigrants and an additional 3.7 percentage point effect for first generation immigrants (column 5).
 However, neither of these effects is in itself statistically significant.
 So, we do not have clear evidence to distinguish between the hypothesis that son preference in general went down (manifested through either channel) and that there was substitution between the channels.